 }

-Use cluster.routing.allocation.exclude._id or cluster.routing.allocation.exclude._ip when a persistent node identifier or IP address is more reliable than node.name.
-Dedicated master-only and coordinating-only nodes with no shards can usually skip this step.
+Use cluster.routing.allocation.exclude._id or cluster.routing.allocation.exclude._ip when a persistent node ID or IP address is safer than node.name.
+Dedicated master-only and coordinating-only nodes that hold no shards can skip the allocation exclusion.

 {